TandonDevOps/IndraABM/README.md

 To run tests, run `make tests`.

 To push to staging, run `make staging`.
+This will build the staging server, currently at PythonAnywhere.

 The master branch is protected, and can only be accessed via pull requests.